-Compatible sources include video devices connected to the ports on the chartplotter and supported network (IP-based) video cameras and thermal cameras connected to the Garmin network.
+Compatible devices include video devices connected to the ports on the chartplotter or to the Garmin Marine Network, as well as supported network (IP-based) video cameras, encoders, and thermal cameras.
+Protected HDMI content, HDCP, cannot be shared across the Garmin Marine Network.